 Sclerosing lobular hyperplasia (SLH) of the breast, also known as fibro-adenomatoid mastopathy, is an uncommon benign proliferative breast lesion.

 It tends to occur more often in adolescent and young adult patients (peak age in the thirties).
 In the United States, there may be a g...

 Sclerosing papillomas of the breast are a sub type of intraductal papilloma of breast.
 It is termed when a papillary lesion form well-defined solid masses with a dominant sclerosed architecture 2.
 It is usually a histological diagnosis and usually cannot be differentiated from a non sclerosing p...

 There are few areas in imaging specifically and in medicine in general, fraught with more controversy than screening for breast cancer.
 Due to the emotive issues surrounding the diagnosis, the scientific literature on breast screening and its issues reaches the lay press quickly and is sometimes...

 Silicone injection into various parts of the body has been used in many countries to achieve what are perceived to be cosmetic improvements.
-Most common sites for such injections are the breasts, face, and buttocks, although anywhere could be targeted.
+Most common sites for such injections are the breasts, face, and buttocks, although anywhere can be targeted.

-This article is general discussion of the...
+This article is a general discussion of the...